zach6585/scripts_front_temp/README.md

 Whole project:

-1) Make changes as needed
+1) Make changes as needed (Currently finished 2 and starting 3)
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)
     - There are parts where she wants links to other pages (using redux)
     - Make most text boxes higher as scrolling will make things hard.